oddbjoergBruun/getting-and-cleaning-data-project/README.md

-The R.script `run_analysis.R` aimes to clean the original data sets and create a new tidy data set by doing the following:
+The R.script `run_analysis.R` aimes to clean the original data sets and create a new tidy data set, `avg_dat.txt`, by doing the following:

 1) Load and merge the training and the test sets.